movi1224/Text-Typing-Animation-React/README.md

 # Typing Text Animation (React)

-Simple, lightweight, no external libraries or hooks
+Simple, lightweight, no external libraries or hooks.
+Just copy the component(jsx and css) and import them in your React Component :blush:

 You need to provide 2 props to the component:
 - `heading (optional)`: String element, display the text as heading, stays at front and won't have a typing effect